-Repeat of last rung behaviour An ongoing 'sprinkling' of rewards must be prioritised by all adults - RWI praise praises and Class (2 weeks), class teacher and phase leader meet with celebrated each week in Class/Year Group assemblies.
+Repeat of last rung behaviourAn ongoing 'sprinkling' of rewards must be prioritised by all adults - RWI praise praises and Class(2 weeks), class teacher and phase leader meet withDojo points linked to LEARN values should be given frequently throughout the day.
+These will be celebrated each week in Class/Year Group assemblies.